Joseph E. Levine: Embassy Pictures is born

-He entered film production in 1945, co-producing with Maxwell Finn a documentary Gaslight Follies, a compilation of silent film clips narrated by Ben Grauer, which was released through his own company, Embassy Pictures.
-He found success in 1956 bringing the Japanese film Godzilla to the American general public, acquiring the rights for $12,000 and spending $400,000 promoting it under the title Godzilla, King of the Monsters!, and earning $1 million in theatrical rentals.
-He then made a $100,000 deal to bring the 1954 French-Italian film Attila to the US in 1958 and spent $600,000 promoting it, which returned $2 million in rentals.
-His breakthrough came the following year with Hercules, starring Steve Reeves and released by Warner Bros.
-Levine invested $120,000 on dubbing, sound effects and new titles and spent $1.25 million on promoting the film.
+He entered film production in 1945, co-producing with Maxwell Finn the nostalgic feature film Gaslight Follies, a four-part compilation of silent film clips with such stars as Charlie Chaplin and Douglas Fairbanks; a roundup of newsreel highlights; a condensed version of the 1935 feature The Drunkard; and the 1915 Alan Hale romance East Lynne.
+With each section narrated by different commentators -- Ben Grauer, John B. Kennedy, and Milton Cross and Ethel Owen) -- the individual parts could also be shown separately as short subjects.
+Gaslight Follies was released through Levine's own company, Embassy Pictures.

+In 1956, Levine achieved great financial success distributing the Japanese monster film Godzilla to American theaters, acquiring the rights for $12,000.
+Spending $400,000 on marketing and promoting it under the title Godzilla, King of the Monsters!, the picture earned $1 million in theatrical rentals.
+He then made a $100,000 deal to bring the 1954 French-Italian film Attila to the United States in 1958 and spent $600,000 promoting it, which returned $2 million in rentals.
+His breakthrough came the following year with Hercules, starring Steve Reeves and released by RKO Pictures Levine invested $120,000 on dubbing, sound effects, and new titles and spent $1.25 million on promoting the film.
 It was one of the highest-grossing films of the year, with rentals of $4.7 million.

 The promotion of Sophia Loren

-Levine's Embassy Pictures began dealing in art films, often European ones, in the 1960s.
-During that decade, he reached the peak of his career and his prestige, which he was able to sustain into the 1970s.
+Levine's Embassy Pictures began dealing in art films, often of European origin, in the 1960s.
+During that decade, he reached the peak of his prestige, which he sustained into the 1970s.

-In 1961, Levine bought North American distribution rights for Two Women after seeing no more than three minutes of its "rushes."
-He was not credited as the "executive producer" of Two Women, which was based on a novella written by Alberto Moravia, had been directed by Vittorio de Sica, and starred Sophia Loren and Eleanora Brown, who acted out the respective roles of a mother and her young daughter whom World War II had displaced from their home.
-One segment of it showed Moroccan soldiers raping the mother and the daughter.
+In 1961, after seeing no more than three minutes of its "rushes", Levine bought North American distribution rights for Two Women, which originated in Italy.
+He was credited as Executive Producer of the film, which was based on a novella written by Alberto Moravia.
+The film was directed by Vittorio de Sica and starred Sophia Loren and Eleanora Brown, who acted out the respective roles of a mother and her young daughter who had been displaced from their home during World War II.
+One scene of the film depicted Moroccan soldiers raping the mother and daughter.
 Levine's promotional campaign focused on one still photograph, which showed Loren, as the mother, wearing a torn dress, kneeling in the dirt, and weeping with rage and grief.
 Predicting that she would win the Academy Award for her performance, Levine brought Loren to the United States for interviews, bought space for, and placed, large advertisements in newspapers, and saw to it that Two Women appeared in the cities of residence of Academy Award jury members.
 Levine's efforts paid off when Loren became the first cast member of a foreign-language film to win the Academy Award for Best Actress.
-It came to be said of him that he "nursed" Two Women towards its ultimate popularity and success.